If the holiday season is the most wonderful time of the year, why do you feel so stressed out?

 Raise your hand if any of the following ever made you feel pushed to your limit during the holiday season:

 - Family Drama.
 What would the holidays be without family?
 A lot less dramatic, most likely.
 Whether it’s arguing with your older sibling over who’s the family favorite, getting into a fight with your uncle over politics, or just feeling pressure to have your kids behave, your family can make you feel super-stressed.
+The COVID-19 pandemic adds another layer to family drama.
+Take deep breaths to help you de-stress when family holiday drama escalates.

 - Gift-Giving Dilemmas.
 Although gift-giving is meant to be a positive experience, it brings its own form of stress with it.
 Many people worry they’re not buying the right gifts or not giving enough.
 Some are unsure who to buy for or concerned they’ll overlook someone.
 Gift-giving also leads to holiday-related financial stress.